LOADING ...

 moving in the that I wanted to be going

-About six months later while we were in the
+About six months later while we in the studio

-He me he was planning one of his trips to Nashville
+He told me he was one of his trips to Nashville

-to record demos of his songs, which he then pitch
+to record demos of his songs, which he would pitch

 He had a pretty good track and